ammarhakim/ammar-simjournal/je/je5/je5-dispersive-eqns.rst

 The previous simulations show the effect of dispersive source terms on linear problems.
 In this simulation I solve the sod-shock problem for the dispersive Euler equations.
+This is a highly non-linear problem and shows complex shock structure.
 The problem is initialized with a discontinuity at :math:`x=0.5` and with left and right states

 .. math::